-Be warned, though, that an extension to file doesn't extend the time to pay any tax due.
-If you don't pay your estimated tax due by midnight tonight, the IRS will charge you interest on the unpaid balance (even if you had a good reason for not paying on time).
-They can also tack on additional penalties for filing and paying late.
+But there's a catch.
+An extension to file your tax return doesn't extend the time to pay any tax due.
+So, you must estimate the amount of tax you'll owe and send it to the IRS by the regular tax return filing deadline.
+Otherwise, the IRS will charge you interest on the unpaid balance (even if you had a good reason for not paying on time) and tack on additional penalties for filing and paying late.
 Don't get caught in that trap!

 File Form 4868 or Pay Your Tax Electronically

 There are two methods for requesting an automatic six-month tax return filing extension: File Form 4868 or make an electronic tax payment.
 Either way, you need to act by your tax return filing deadline.

 The most common way to get an extension is to file Form 4868.
 You can send the form to the IRS by mail or electronically.
 If you mail a paper version of the form, it must be postmarked by the regular due date of your return.
 You also have to use the U.S. Postal Service to mail the form if you're including a payment, since it must be delivered to a P.O. box (private delivery services can't deliver items to an IRS P.O. box).

 If you are not making a payment, you can use certain private delivery services.
 If you submit the form electronically, have a copy of your tax return for the previous year handy, because you'll be asked to provide information from that return to verify your identity (you can e-file the form on your own computer or have a tax professional do it for you).

 If you are filing the form yourself, consider using the IRS Free File or Free File Fillable Forms to prepare and e-file your tax return for free.
 Both are available on the IRS website.